You want smart political talk without the meltdowns?

 And they were aligned against Iranian hegemony and the thought of Iran getting a nuclear weapon.

-Uh, but it seems like they were on a path.
+But it seems we're on a path.

 I think you make an interesting point here, right?